Isabel Rockefeller Lincoln

 Isabel Stillman Rockefeller (June 23, 1902 – March 23, 1980) was a member of the Rockefeller family.

 Early life and education

-Isabel was born on June 23, 1902 to Percy Avery Rockefeller (1878–1934) and Isabel Goodrich Stillman.
-Percy Rockefeller, a financier and industrialist, was the son of Standard Oil co-founder William Avery Rockefeller Jr. (1841–1922) and his wife, Almira Geraldine Rockefeller.
+Isabel was born on June 23, 1902, to Percy Avery Rockefeller (1878–1934) and Isabel Goodrich Stillman.
+Percy Rockefeller, a financier and industrialist, was a son of Standard Oil co-founder William Avery Rockefeller Jr. (1841–1922) and Almira Geraldine Rockefeller.
 He was also a nephew of Standard Oil co-founder John Davison Rockefeller.
-Isabel Stillman was the daughter of James Jewett Stillman (1850–1918), a banker, and Sarah Elizabeth Rumrill.
+Isabel Stillman was a daughter of James Jewett Stillman (1850–1918), a banker, and Sarah Elizabeth Rumrill.
 Together Percy and Isabel had five children: